EmanuelAfessa/EmanuelAfessa/README.md

 ## About me

 I am a data scientist curious and fascinated by all data science projects.
-However, my main experience focuses on deep learning algorithms and computer vision.
+However, my main experience focuses on **deep learning algorithms** and **computer vision**.

 I am interested in collaborating in "human impact" data science projects.

 ## My main projects

- I have made public several data science repositories in order to share main points I learned.
-The projects I share reflect the diversity of use cases and problems we attempt to solve in data science and particularly deep learning.
+ I have made public several data science repositories to share my knowledge.

-The following repositories fall in the umbrella of supervised learning :
+Amongst my repositories, the following fall in the umbrella of supervised learning :
 * A **Classification algorithm**
 * A **Regression algorithm**